joeyology/taleno-digital/src/pages/index.md

 title: Home
 seo:
   title: Taleno.Digital
+  description: >-
-  description: 'The Chick-fil-A of No-Code SaaS Community. '
+    The Chick-fil-A of No-Code SaaS Community.
+We aim to provide valuable yet cost effective software services for everyday use in life and business.
   type: stackbit_page_meta
   template: stackbit_page_meta
   extra: